Rajesh16702/facechase/README.md

 # facechase

 The idea is to make a camera rotate to keep the camera focused on a person.
+To know about the setup, please check: https://cloudxlab.com/blog/creating-ai-based-cameraman/

 # Getting started